-This luxurious residential complex located in Sayulita, Mexico, was designed by Main Office.
+Casa LT is a luxurious residential complex located in Sayulita, Mexico, designed by Main Office.

-Both the construction system and the materials employed have been derived from local resources.
-Cement blocks finished with white stucco shape the walls, while polished concrete enhances the architectural quality of floors and fixed furniture.
-For the warm interior furniture, closets, doors and window frames, indigenous Parota wood has been used for its resistance to humidity, to salinity in the air and to exposure to strong sunlight.
+CASA LT’s construction and materials are locally sourced.
+White stucco-finished cement blocks form the walls, while polished concrete adds to the floors and fixed furniture’s architectural quality.
+For interior furniture, closets, doors, and window frames, indigenous Parota wood is used for its resilience to humidity, salt air, and strong sunlight.

 Photography by Rafael Gamo